basecamp/policies/terms/index.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a Basecamp product.
+description: All the terms that you agree to when you sign up for a Reacher product.
 ---

 # Terms of Service

 _Last updated: January 31, 2021_

-From everyone at Basecamp, thank you for using our products!
+From everyone at Reacher, thank you for using our products!
 We build them to help you do your best work.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to PROXIMA B SASU.s